Vaginal cancer is a rare type of cancer that starts in the vagina. It accounts for about

 - Drink only in moderation.
 There’s some evidence that heavy drinking increases your risk of vaginal cancer.

 - Get regular pelvic exams and Pap smears.
-This will help your doctor find precancers before they turn into vaginal cancers or find vaginal cancer early, before it spreads or causes serious symptoms.
+This will help your doctor or other HCP find precancers before they turn into vaginal cancers or find vaginal cancer early before it spreads or causes serious symptoms.